TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/SettingUpTypo3Ddev.rst

 You don't need to have a Webserver, a Database or PHP running on your system.
 Everything will be supplied by DDEV.
-In fact, if you do have a Webserver or Database running on your machine, make sure there are no conflicts.
+In fact, if you do have a Webserver or Database running on your machine, make sure there are no conflicts (e.g. change the ports in the :ref:`ddev config <ddev-configure>`).
-You can change the default ports DDEV uses (e.g. port 80 / 443 for Webserver) in :file:`.ddev/config.yaml` before you start it.

 Prerequisites
 =============